feast-dev/feast/docs/project/development-guide.md

 ```sh
 make lock-python-dependencies-all
 ```
-9. Install development dependencies for Feast Python SDK / CLI.
+9. Install development dependencies for Feast Python SDK and CLI.
 This will install package versions from the lock file, install editable version of feast and compile protobufs.

 If running inside a virtual environment:
 ```sh